I Ching Guide

 The best I Ching app should do more than generate a random hexagram.
 It should support real study, careful interpretation, and a workflow that makes repeated practice easier.

-That means the product needs clear casting, strong hexagram pages, line-level explanations, saved history, and a clean bridge between web discovery and mobile use.
+That means clear casting, strong hexagram pages, line-level explanation, saved history, and a thoughtful bridge between the web and mobile use.

 Section 01

-A useful I Ching app should include the 64 hexagrams, judgment summaries, line meanings, and enough interpretive support to help both beginners and repeat readers.
+A useful I Ching app should include the 64 hexagrams, judgment summaries, line meanings, and enough interpretive support to help both beginners and repeat readers understand what they are seeing.

 Section 02